core-wg/core-wg.github.io/index.md

 ### Upcoming Meetings

-We will be meeting at [IETF 107 in Vancouver](https://www.ietf.org/how/meetings/107/).
+We will be meeting virtually [the 8th and 16th of April](https://datatracker.ietf.org/meeting/upcoming).

 ### CoAP Implementations